 - In a large mixing bowl or the bowl of a standing mixer fitted with the paddle attachment, mash the banana (I use the mixer to do this), checking to make sure you have 1/2 cup.
-Add the coconut oil (or butter), egg, brown sugar, and vanilla extract and beat on medium high until very well combined, at least 3 minutes, stopping to scrape down the bowl as needed.
+Add the coconut oil (or butter), egg, brown sugar, and vanilla extract and beat on medium-high until very well combined, at least 3 minutes, stopping to scrape down the bowl as needed.
 The batter will be a little bit chunky and wet.

 - Add the dry ingredients to the wet ingredients.
 Mix on low speed, just until the flour disappears, about 1 minute.
 Mix in the chocolate chips.
 The batter will be wet, somewhat loose, and sticky.

 - Refrigerate for at least 2 hours to allow the dough to firm up (the cookies will spread and not set properly if baked immediately), or cover the cookie sheet with plastic wrap and refrigerate for up to 2 days.

-- When ready to bake, preheat the oven to 350 degrees F. Place the cookie sheet in the oven directly from the refrigerator and bake 10 to 13 minutes, until the cookies are dry set on the edges and feel set on top and a toothpick inserted in the center comes out clean.
-The cookies will look underbaked and will feel slightly underbaked when pressed.
-The amount of baking time you need will vary depending upon the moisture content of the banana.
+- When ready to bake, preheat the oven to 350 degrees F. Place the cookie sheet in the oven directly from the refrigerator and bake for 10 to 13 minutes, until the cookies are dry on the edges, feel set on top, and a toothpick, when inserted in the center, comes out clean.
+Note: The amount of baking time you need will vary depending upon the moisture content of the banana.
 Don't be afraid to leave them in an extra minute or two if they still appear to be raw.

-- Baked cookies can be frozen for up to 2 months.
-Scooped, shaped, and unbaked cookies can be refrigerated for up to 2 days or frozen for up to 2 months.
+- TO MAKE AHEAD: Scooped, shaped, and unbaked cookies can be refrigerated for up to 2 days or frozen for up to 2 months.
 Let thaw overnight in the refrigerator before baking.